Breastfeeding Dialectics

 In my postpartum haze, I Googled various topics about formula and bottle feeding.
 What the nurse said was well documented as “nipple confusion.”
 Sources agreed that if I used a bottle, he would then reject my breast and I would be depriving him of the benefits of breastfeeding – all the nutrients and antibodies that would help him grow and build his immune system.
 According to various internet sources, feeding your baby formula can cause all kinds of health hazards, from eczema, allergies, asthma, diabetes, and even cancer later in life!
 One source even claimed a single drop of formula could alter the intestinal flora, forever predisposing the baby to a host of terrible medical conditions.
 Not yet out of the hospital, I was already failing the first task of motherhood.

-A few days later, we sought the assistance of a lactation consultant.
-She said that, as a lactation consultant, her job is to help women breastfeed, but she was concerned about my skin wound and hungry baby.
+A few days later, we sought the assistance of a lactation consultant outside of the hospital.
+She said that while her job is to help women breastfeed, she was concerned about the damage to my scar, rapidly developing skin infection, as well as my hungry baby.
 She supported me by teaching me how to pump my milk, feeding it to him from a bottle, then laying him on my skin, to simulate the experience of breastfeeding.
 This seemed to work.
 My husband supported this effort by feeding him bottles of pumped milk.
 Despite pumping every couple of hours, I wasn’t making as much milk as he wanted to drink.
 We tried the extensively hydrolyzed formula recommended to us and which, though quite expensive, was theoretically less likely to trigger allergies.
 We marveled at the cost, as well as the time it took to boil a pot full of bottles every night.
 Pumping was time consuming, along with changing diapers and clothing and managing naps, there was not much time remaining in the day.
 In addition to constant pumping, I took herbal supplements and teas to increase my milk supply.
 When I returned from maternity leave after seven weeks, medical journals untouched, my colleagues all wanted to know how my “vacation” was.
 It was a lot of things, but certainly not a vacation.
 I was exhausted and ashamed to admit my failure at the first and most important task of motherhood: feeding my baby.
 “Breast is best,” jingled in my head.

 What shocked me most was how people found themselves entitled to comment on my formula and bottle feeding – even on my body.
 On one occasion, a woman I had just met asked me what was in the bottle I was feeding our son.
-When I said formula, she asked, “Why not breastmilk?”
-“I can’t make enough,” I replied, and she responded with “I think you can buy that.”
-As though I could just stop being so lazy and pick up some breastmilk at the local grocery store.
+When I said formula, she asked, “Why not breastmilk?” with an accusatory tone.
+“I can’t make enough,” I replied, and she responded absently with “I think you can buy that” as though I could just stop being so lazy and pick up some breastmilk at the local grocery store.
 Numerous people asked why I wasn’t exclusively breastfeeding.
 People asked me why I needed to pump when my baby was with me and I felt embarrassed since the issue was private for me.
 I observed disapproving stares in public as I pulled out my bottle or can of Similac.

 I was able to pump for almost five months despite a long commute and the challenges of a new job.
+At work, I was stuck on a call once with my breasts leaking.
+On another occasion, I couldn’t make it home and wound up pumping at an interstate truck stop with a few curious truckers nearby.
 Eventually, it became too much and I used up my frozen supply, just shy of six months.
 To me, it had been an ordeal, but I came close to my goal of minimum six months of breastfeeding.
 Although it didn’t go smoothly, I was relatively satisfied, yet somewhat shaken and shocked at how an experience that seemed like it would be so natural was so difficult.

-Looking back now, I remember my postpartum months on both occasions: dropping hormones, sleepless nights, isolation, the constant demands of a crying newborn – states of high stress.
+Looking back now, I remember my postpartum months after both of my children were born: dropping hormones, sleepless nights, isolation, the constant demands of a crying newborn – states of high stress.
 When stressed, the way we process what’s going on around us changes.
-Our thinking can become distorted, orientated toward the irrational as we lose our capacity to negotiate between our feeling states and rational ideas.
-We can also become more vulnerable to inflexibility, retreating into absolutist positions as a protective mechanism.
+Our thinking can become distorted, orientated toward the irrational as we lose our capacity to negotiate between our feeling states and rational ideas, becoming more vulnerable to inflexible thinking.
 Why does the mind do this?
 Having numerous possible and conflicting truths that one can’t resolve creates uncertainty, which leads to more stress, so our mind seeks to avoid that scenario.
 In stressful times, the mind desires understanding in certain terms so as to simplify, figure out what is “right,” to resolve the conflict and act, all to mitigate our stress.
 While that works well for survival, mental inflexibility makes it harder to resolve more complex or nuanced challenges.

 In the 1990s, Marsha Linehan, an American psychologist, developed Dialectical Behavioral Therapy (DBT), a type of psychotherapy aimed at helping those who struggle with intense emotions and inflexible thinking.
 We can trace the concept of the dialectic as a debate as far back as ancient philosophy and the Middle Ages.
 In the 18th century, the German philosopher Hegel coined the term “dialectal thinking” to describe a process for overcoming inherent contradictions between two differing points of view and synthesizing them into one.
 It can be hard accepting the reality that many situations in life contain multiple truths.
-With children, we are biologically driven to think, feel and behave in a way that serves the little person we are raising, yet these drives can sometimes be in conflict with our own selves or even with rational ideas and facts.
+With children, we are biologically driven to think, feel and behave in a way that serves the little person we are raising, yet these drives can conflict with our own drives as individuals or even with rational ideas and facts.
 To further complicate child rearing, sometimes our truths can be different than the truths held by our partners, friends or family.
-Holding multiple truths in our minds is a common and necessary part of parenting.
+Holding multiple truths in our minds is a common and necessary part of parenting as well as being in relationships with others in the world.
 Looking back, it may have been more useful to offer a DBT skills group on the maternity unit instead of endless lactation consultations.

-That night, I decided to give up pumping.
+My emotional mind was feeling sad and frustrated about not being able to breastfeed her, as well as anxious that she wouldn’t be healthy.
+In my rational mind, I knew there were many healthy people who were formula fed, there are numerous factors that determine health (genetics, environment, physical and emotional) and that I had given breastfeeding my best effort.
+I was able to synthesize these two seemingly contradictory ways of thinking into a wise mind: while I accepted that I was sad and frustrated, I decided to give up pumping that night so that I could work on being physically closer to her, holding and bonding with her and enjoying my baby girl that I had waited so long for.
 Picking up my daughter and holding her close, I set off to the kitchen to mix up some formula.
 Feeding her in the rocker she happily dozed off, snuggling up to me.
 From that night forward, I had more sleep and eventually worked my way out of my sadness that I wasn’t able to breastfeed her.

 Breastfeeding is a great way to feed your baby – good for them, healthy, helps formulate attachments and makes financial sense, too.
 If it works out, that’s great.
 Of course, I wished it had worked out for me.
 When it doesn’t work, or if someone choses for themselves and their family not to breastfeed, please consider it their own personal choice to be respected.